Azure/Azure-Sentinel/Solutions/PaloAlto-PAN-OS/Playbooks/PaloAltoPlaybooks/PaloAlto-PAN-OS-BlockURL-EntityTrigger/readme.md

 1. In Microsoft sentinel analytical rules should be configured to trigger an incident with risky URL
 2. Configure the automation rules to trigger this playbook

+#### c.
+Assign Playbook Microsoft Sentinel Responder Role
+1. Select the Playbook (Logic App) resource
+2. Click on Identity Blade
+3. Choose Systen assigned tab
+4. Click on Azure role assignments
+5. Click on Add role assignments
+6. Select Scope - Resource group
+7. Select Subscription - where Playbook has been created
+8. Select Resource group - where Playbook has been created
+9. Select Role - Microsoft Sentinel Responder
+10. Click Save (It takes 3-5 minutes to show the added role

 ## Playbook steps explained